neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/NextcloudPi/Upgrade-to-PHP-7.4.md

 ```

 ## Notes
-- It can take a day before updates show up in the apps store
+- It can take a day before app updates show up in the apps store